togrupe/dlive-midi-tools/README.md

 Based on a spreadsheet the following parameters can be preconfigured and in very few steps be written to real dLive/Avantis systems or to dLive/Avantis Director via MIDI/TCP or CSV import.
 Additionally, from the same spreadsheet or the current console settings a DAW recording session for Reaper or Tracks Live can be generated.
-- Channel Name
+- Name & Color for:
-- Channel Color
+  - Channel
+  - DCA
+  - Aux
+  - Group
+  - Matrices
+  - FX Sends
+  - FX Returns
 - Channel Mute
 - Fader Level
 - Main Mix Assignments